richarah/dorothy/README.md

 # Dorothy
 Dorothy (named after the protagonist of Frank Baum's Oz novels) is a Docker image for interacting with Oz programs and running the OPI from within a container, either standalone or as part of a CDE (Containerised Development Environment) - e.g. using VSCode's [Remote - Containers](https://code.visualstudio.com/docs/remote/containers) extension.

+#### What it's for

+Oz and the OPI suffer serious compatibility issues on certain machines - notably OPI crashes upon startup, Ozcar debugger issues, and code that compiles flawlessly on other machines refusing to compile on those affected.

+By packaging Oz and the OPI within the self-contained, standardised environment of a Docker container, the Dorothy project aims to resolve these machine- and platform-specific issues.

 #### Mac users: Apple silicon and X11 issues

 Due to XQuartz' current incompatibility with Apple silicon, the TUI (Text User Interface) version of Dorothy is recommended for Mac users experiencing issues with the X11 GUI.